T

 +

-No, you should not drink the tap water in Hanoi.
-While it is treated, it is not considered safe for consumption by international visitors.
-It's best to stick to bottled water, which is readily available and inexpensive throughout the city.
-Avoid using tap water for brushing your teeth if you have a sensitive stomach.
+No, you should not drink tap water in Hanoi.
+While tap water is generally safe for bathing and cleaning, it is not considered potable for drinking due to potential contaminants.
+Always opt for bottled water, which is readily available and inexpensive throughout the city.
+Many hotels also provide complimentary bottled water for guests.